Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

 \end{Remark}

-As noted above, the multivariate distribution of $U_1,...,U_n$ defined through a hierarchical Kendall copula is in general not the copula $C_0$ but given implicitly through \eqref{eq:jointdens1}.
-From Definition \ref{def:hiercop} and Theorem \ref{theo:joint} it is however obvious that the important special cases of independence as well as of comonotonicity are hierarchical Kendall copulas, while in general dependence between clusters ranges between these cases and can also be negative.
-It is yet an open question which other common multivariate distributions can be represented as hierarchical Kendall copulas.
-In particular, hierarchical Archimedean copulas are different from hierarchical Kendall copulas---with positive and negative implications as discussed in the following.
+As noted above, the multivariate distribution of $U_1,...,U_n$ defined through a hierarchical Kendall copula is in general not the copula $C_0$ but given through its density (see Equation \eqref{eq:jointdens1}).
+We showed that the important special cases of independence as well as of comonotonicity are hierarchical Kendall copulas (see Examples \ref{rem:comon} and \ref{rem:indep}), while in general dependence between clusters ranges between these cases and can also be negative.
+It is yet an open question which other common multivariate distributions can be represented as hierarchical Kendall copulas with non-trivial cluster sizes (at least one $n_i>1$, that is, $d<n$).
+In particular, hierarchical Archimedean copulas are different from hierarchical Kendall copulas---with positive and negative implications as discussed next.